St. Francis raid: Pursuit

 News of the raid reached Trois-Rivières around noon on the day of the raid, and travelled quickly throughout the province.
 The attack on loyal allies of the French had to be answered, in spite of the larger threats posed by the armies of Amherst and Wolfe.
 Bourlamaque, in a somewhat naive move, sent a further 300 men to join the 400 already awaiting the return of Roger's men to their boats on Missisquoi Bay, unaware that Rogers knew his boats were lost and had planned a different route of retreat.
 Vaudreuil also sent additional native reinforcement to assist in scouting the area around the bay.

 In Trois-Rivières a small force of experienced fighters under Captain Jean-Daniel Dumas mustered to chase after Rogers.
-Going first to Yamaska to pick up some the force that had gathered there, they finally reached St. Francis on October 5, more than a day behind Rogers.
-A few men came out of the woods to join the party there as the carnage was surveyed and plans formulated to give chase.
+Going first to Yamaska to pick up some forces that had gathered there, they finally reached St. Francis on October 5, more than a day behind Rogers.
+A few men came out of the woods to join the party; then when Dumas had surveyed the carnage, plans were formulated to give chase.

 Roger's force, burdened by supplies and prisoners, made fairly good progress, covering the 70 mi from St. Francis to Lake Memphremagog in about eight days.
-At this point rations began to run out again, and Rogers made a critical decision.
+At this point, rations began to run out again, and Rogers made a critical decision.
 Somewhere near present-day Sherbrooke, Rogers broke the party up into companies of ten to twenty men, so that they might forage and hunt more effectively.
 While each party might be able to more readily supply itself for food, they also made easier targets for the pursuit.

-Several of the small companies were tracked down by determined pursuers.
+Several of these small companies were tracked down by determined pursuers.
 According to one French account, some forty of Rogers' men were killed and ten were brought as prisoners back to St. Francis, although historian Frank McLynn says that the expedition had 3 officers and 46 other ranks killed or captured.
 At St. Francis, some of the prisoners "fell a victim to the fury of the Indian women, notwithstanding the efforts the Canadians could make to save them", suggesting that they were not subjected to ritual torture or killing.
 Two of Rogers' men survived after being spirited away by a sympathetic "English Indian" to the relative safety of Trois-Rivières.